rozek/banglejs-2-activities/README.md

 The "Image" component is an enhanced counterpart of the built-in "img" layout type - with the following additional features:

-* images may be *rotated* (the "img" layout type supports scaling only)
+* images may be *rotated* (the built-in "img" layout type supports scaling only)
 * images may be horizontally and/or vertically aligned within their layout cell
 * "Image" components may be bordered and that border may be drawn in a given color or remain "transparent".
 Since the layout of a component with a "transparent" border is the same as with an opaque one, borders may be used as selection indicators
-* "Image" components may be "hilited" (e.g., to indicate a selection)
+* "Image" components may be "highlighted" (e.g., to indicate a selection)
 * drawing is restricted to the computed layout cell (less any padding and bordering)

 <img align="left" src="Layouting/ImageDemo.png">